chain4travel/Fantom-PWA-Explorer/README.md

-# Globe PWA Explorer
+# Camino PWA Explorer

-JavaScript and Vue based Globe pwa explorer.
+JavaScript and Vue based Camino pwa explorer.

 We are using:
 * Node / NPM